-On a trip with West Cork based whale watching operator Cork Whale Watch last week, drone pilot Greg Coleman captured some astonishing aerial footage of a gigantic Fin Whale lunge feeding through bait balls created by Short-beaked Common Dolphins.
-Check out the video below:
+On a trip with West Cork based whale watching operator Cork Whale Watch last week, drone pilot and Ocean Research & Conservation Ireland (ORCIreland) Observer Greg Coleman captured some astonishing aerial footage of a gigantic Fin Whale lunge feeding through bait balls created by Short-beaked Common Dolphins (see the ORCIreland YouTube clip below).

 World-class marine wildlife off Ireland’s south coast

 This is by no means an uncommon event off the Irish south coast — but the aerial view gives a real sense of perspective and an appreciation of just how big these ocean giants are.
 The Common Dolphins, which are surfacing ahead of the whale in this sequence, reach about 2m in length.

 Here’s what Drone pilot Greg Coleman had to say on Instagram:

 An absolutely breathtaking experience being lucky enough to film these colossal creatures from above ???? #finwhales feeding while #dolphins ???? gather the fish ???? #corkwhalewatch #whalewatching #wildatlanticway ???????? #ireland???? #shotondji #droneoftheday #djimavicpro @thedronebooth

 Fin Whales visit Ireland’s south coast every year from mid-June/early-July (sometimes with a few early arrivals in April/May) through to January/February… and we encounter them regularly with guests on our Ireland’s Wildlife Tours.
 Other large whales we see off the coast of West Cork every year include Humpback Whales, which start to turn up in April through to late December/early January, and Minke Whales, which arrive as early as March and stay through to November/December.
 Short-beaked Common Dolphins and Harbour Porpoise are residents off the coast here year-round.